A Brexit tax checklist: Are you ready for “No deal”?

 - Complete on-going reorganizations before Brexit day.
 UK companies will not be able to benefit from certain reliefs after Brexit day, for example, transactions which rely upon the EU Mergers Directive or the Cross Border Mergers Directive.

 Businesses with internationally mobile employees

 - Review the social security status for any internationally mobile employees (into or out of the EU)

 If the UK leaves the EU without a deal the current EU regulations that help ensure internationally mobile employees pay social security in only one EU state will cease to have effect in the UK.
+Whilst the UK has released legislation that attempts to allow the current rules to continue this is entirely dependent on reciprocal action by the EU and has not been agreed.
 Businesses with mobile employees (into or out of the EU) will need to review the social security payment arrangements for all such employees.

 Prior to the introduction of the current EU regulations a more limited number of agreements were in place between the UK and various EU states, however these are nowhere near as comprehensive as the current EU regulations and may prove problematic (for example covering only short time periods or third country nationals).
 There are countries with which the UK has no such agreements.

 This means that all international working arrangements will need to be reviewed to determine if a new social security obligations is triggered - this may result in necessary communication with employees, registration with tax authorities, payroll obligations and, in some cases, potential double social security obligations (in both the UK and abroad).